xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 function call, and how  the  local  variable  Typ gets updated at each pass.

-Note also the new call to a function  Unop,  which  lets  us deal with a leading unary minus.
+Note also the new call to a function  `Unop`,  which  lets  us deal with a leading unary minus.
 This change is not necessary  ... we could  still  use  a form more like what we've done before.
 I've chosen  to  introduce  UnOp as a separate routine because it will